Josh McCoy: Purbook can be promoted if we win all our remaining matches

 ‘They beat earlier in the season but the wicket was a bit dodgy and we threw it away when we should have won.

-Relegation-battlers Portsmouth & Southsea travel to Fawley.
+Relegation-battlers Portsmouth & Southsea get no respite when they travel to high-flying Fawley.